urban-tep/documentation/source/community-guide/platform/menu-bar.rst

 Activities
 ----------

-Last and incoming activities around the urban community.
+Passed and incoming activities around the Urban community.

 Community
 ---------